 Gum Disease Treatment for Wichita Falls

-They are called scaling and root planing, and it’s like a dental cleaning specifically for your gums.
-Scaling involves using dental tools to gently clear away the built up bacteria and plaque that is both above and below your gum line.
-Afterward, root planing involves gently smoothing out the roots of your teeth so that you’ll have less of a chance of developing serious gum disease in the future.
-We may also choose to use antibiotic therapy to protect you from reinfection after the procedures are done.
+In short, scaling and root planing is like a dental cleaning specifically for your gums.
+Scaling involves using dental tools to gently clear away the built-up bacteria and plaque that is both above and below your gum line.
+Root planing, on the other hand, involves gently smoothing out the roots of your teeth so that you’ll have less of a chance of developing serious gum disease in the future.

+Of course, sometimes more than a single cleaning is needed to completely eliminate the infection.
+If that’s the case for you, then we may also choose to use antibiotic therapy to protect you from reinfection after the procedures are done.
 For the most serious cases of gum disease, we will refer you to a periodontist, which is a specialist solely focused on treating the gums.
 They may need to perform surgery to remove the infected tissue or a much less invasive procedure involving a special soft tissue laser.

 More to Explore